Lower Dolpo Trek

-Catch the enticing views of Yak Caravan and got to walk on the ancient swab trade route
+• Catch the enticing views of Yak Caravan and walk on the ancient Silk Road trade route.

 Overview

 The Lower Dolpo Trek is often overshadowed due to its challenging topography.
-However, if adventure, staying away from the beaten trek, and hidden gems are what you are looking for, then look no further!
-The major part of the Lower Dolpo Trekking route lies in the Shey Phoksundo National Park in western Nepal.
+However, if adventure, staying away from the beaten track, and hidden gems are what you are looking for, then look no further!
+The central part of the Lower Dolpo Trekking route lies in the Shey Phoksundo National Park in western Nepal.

-Located in the remote mid-western region of Nepal, the traces of vehicles here are rare as no road connection has yet been able to connect Dolpa.
+Located in the remote mid-western region of Nepal, the presence of vehicles here is rare, as no road connection has yet been established to connect Dolpa.
 Trekkers were only introduced to this trekking route in the late 1980s.
 Since then, it has been on the bucket list of hardcore trekkers who come to the Dolpo region to explore the new Himalayan culture and the entire human civilization of this high altitude.

 Dolpo Trek

-The Dolpo region protects the Bon religions of traditional Tibetan culture, so trekking here allows you to witness a wildly different way of life.
-As well as culture, you will experience incredible flora and fauna as you scale the region’s mountains and visit the Shey Phoksundu National Park – the most extensive and only trans-Himalayan national park in Nepal.
+The Dolpo region protects the Bon religion of traditional Tibetan culture, so trekking here allows you to witness a wildly different way of life.
+In addition to the culture, you will experience incredible flora and fauna as you scale the region’s mountains and visit the Shey Phoksundo National Park – Nepal’s most extensive and only trans-Himalayan national park.
 Here you will see many endangered animals and birds, along with one of the best examples of a well-preserved ecosystem of plants and wildlife on the planet.

 Lower Dolpo Circuit Trek

-You will also visit the sacred Shey Phoksundo Lake, Nepal’s most profound and second-largest lake.
-This beautiful turquoise lake is a true highlight of a journey with magnificent landscapes, mountain views, rivers, water springs, flat-roofed houses, shortens, and monasteries—the snowy peaks of the Kanjoroba and Dhaulagiri ranges and spectacular views of the lower Dolpa valley.
+You will also visit the Wilderness, a place of raw and untouched beauty, featuring Shey Phoksundo Lake, Nepal’s deepest and second-largest lake.
+This stunning turquoise lake is a highlight of your journey, surrounded by magnificent landscapes, mountain views, rivers, and natural springs.
+You will also encounter flat-roofed houses, charming villages, and monasteries, all set against the backdrop of the snowy peaks of the Kanjoroba and Dhaulagiri ranges, offering spectacular views of the lower Dolpa valley.

-We operate The Lower Dolpo Trek in both groups and private tours.
+We operate the Lower Dolpo Trek in both group and private tours.
 As with all our treks, we offer a fully customizable itinerary, with personalized travel and accommodation plans available upon request.
-So if you want to know more about the itinerary options, trek cost, trek difficulty, or anything else, please don’t hesitate to get in touch with a friendly member of our team.
-Or, if you would like to read about what it’s like to experience this adventure, check out our Lower Dolpo Trek Blog.
+So if you want to know more about the itinerary options, trek cost, trek difficulty, or anything else, please don’t hesitate to contact a friendly team member.
+You can also choose from Upper Mustang Trek, Kanchenjunga Trek, and other exquisite options.

 Itinerary